 Break-Even Cost Pricing

 Under break-even pricing, a company aims to cover its fixed cost.
-Such pricing is mostly used by the industries having high fixed costs, such as the aviation industry.
+Such pricing is mostly used by industries having high fixed costs, such as the aviation industry.
 In this, a firm finds the price using a level of sales at which it would break even.
-Or, we can say it determines the amount that will cover the variable and fixed cost.
+Or, we can say it determines the amount that will cover the variable and fixed costs.
 Then, it sets the selling price above the break-even price using mark-up or cost-plus pricing.

 Target Profit Pricing